ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/commands/attachments/how-to/update-attachment-metadata-only.java.markdown

-# Attachments : How to Update an Attachment Metadata Only?
+# Attachments: How to Update an Attachment Metadata Only?

 **UpdateAttachmentMetadata** is used to update an attachment metadata in a database.